freedomofkeima/messenger-maid-chan/README.md

 3. It is recommended to use `virtualenv` (e.g.: `virtualenv venv` then `source venv/bin/activate`).
 You need to install all dependencies via `pip install -r requirements.txt`.

 4. Run `python setup.py install` to build Maid-chan.
-Finally, you can execute `maidchan` to run this bot.
+Finally, you can execute `maidchan` in the background process to run this bot.

 ## Available Command

-- Random image filters, e.g.: https://github.com/fogleman/primitive
+- Random image filters, e.g.: https://github.com/fogleman/primitive (Requires `maidchan_primitive` running in the background)

 ## Priority Ideas